datacoves/docs/docs/how-tos/vscode/datacoves-copilot/README.md

-# AI LLMs in Datacoves
+# AI LLMs for Datacoves Copilot
 Datacoves can integrate seamlessly with your existing ChatGPT or Azure Open AI LLMs.
 These how tos will go over configuration and usage of AI within Datacoves.

 ### Prereqs